ycsong1/cgcc_deep/README.md

 * Kantor, B. and Globerson, A. (2019), “Coreference resolution with entity equalization,” Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics, 673–677.
 * Lee, K., He, L., Lewis, M., and Zettlemoyer, L. (2017), “End-to-end Neural Coreference Resolution,” Proceedings of the 2017 Conference on EMNLP, 188-197.
 * Lee, K., He, L., and Zettlemoyer, L. (2018), “Higher-order Coreference Resolution with Coarse-to-fine Inference,” Proceedings of NAACL-HLT, 687-692.
-* Liu, F., Zettlemoyer, L., and Eisenstein, J. (2019), “The referential reader: A recurrent entity network for anaphora resolution,” Proceedings of the 57th Annual Meeting of the Association for Com￾putational Linguistics, 5918–5925.
+* Liu, F., Zettlemoyer, L., and Eisenstein, J. (2019), “The referential reader: A recurrent entity network for anaphora resolution,” Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics, 5918–5925.
 * Liu, Y., Ott, M., Goyal, N., Du, J., Joshi, M., Chen, D., Levy, O., Lewis, M., Zettlemoyer, L., and Stoyanov, V. (2019), “RoBERTa: A robustly optimized BERT pretraining approach,” arXiv preprint arXiv:1907.11692v1.
 * Martschat, S. and Strube, M. (2015), “Latent structures for coreference resolution,” Transactions of the Association for Computational Linguistics, 3:405–418.
 * Ng, V. (2017), “Machine Learning for Entity Coreference Resolution: A Retrospective Look at Two Decades of Research,” Proceedings of the 31st AAAI Conference on Artificial Intelligence (AAA-17), 4877-4884.
 * Ng, V. and Cardie, C. (2002), “Identifying anaphoric and non-anaphoric noun phrases to improve coreference resolution,” Proceedings of the 19th International Conference on Computational Linguistics - Volume 1, COLING, 1–7.
-* Pradhan, S., Moschitti, A., Xue, N., Uryupina, O., and Zhang, Y. (2012), “Con￾ll-2012 shared task: Modeling multilingual unrestricted coreference in ontonotes,” Joint Conference on EMNLP and CoNLL - Shared Task, 1–40.
+* Pradhan, S., Moschitti, A., Xue, N., Uryupina, O., and Zhang, Y. (2012), “Conll-2012 shared task: Modeling multilingual unrestricted coreference in ontonotes,” Joint Conference on EMNLP and CoNLL - Shared Task, 1–40.
 * Ren, M. and Kang, S. (2016), “A Context-Restricted Multi-Stage Korean Coreference Resolution Model,” International Journal of Software Engineering and Its Applications Vol. 10, No. 2, 139-148.
 * Sukthanker, R., Poria, S., Cambria, E., and Thirunavukarasu, R. (2018), “Anaphora and Coreference Resolution: A Review,” arXiv preprint arXiv:1805.11824.
 * Webster, K. and Nothman, J. (2016), “"Using Mention Accessibility to Improve Coreference Resolution," The 54th Annual Meeting of the Association for Computational Linguistics.